-Or that was what Bel would have declared any other day.
-Today, he didn't give a damn about anything.
-He was standing just outside the Vongola's ruined mansion, in the shadows of a group of trees, listening to the occasional hum of a Millefiore truck as it drove past.
-His squad was doing the mission; there was no real reason to sully his hands.
+That was what Bel would have declared any other day.
+So he stood by the Vongola's ruined mansion, in the shadows of a clump of trees, listening to the occasional hum of a Millefiore truck as it passed by.
+His mind was blank, lifeless as the snow around him, white as her hair...

 "Sir, the mission is complete."

-Bel gave a quick glance over his squad, who had reformed in the corner of his eye.
+His squad had reformed in his peripheral vision, but Bel had barely noticed their presence.
 Two were missing.
 "They'd better be dead or dying."

 "We don't know Sir."

-"Oh my fuck – did you just – no. You did not just bitch slap me, you munt!"
+"Oh my fuck – did you just – no. Bitch slap?
+Seriously?!"

 "You did not just bitch punch me!"

-Bel turned.
+Instinctively, Bel marched in the direction of the voice.
 His two missing men were escorting a bound and blindfolded figure, shabbily dressed in the Millefiore uniform.
-"Explain yourselves, peasants."

-"Sir!" they called in unison, snapping into attention.
-"We were having a closer look at the Millefiore Base Camp.
-This joker was about to blow up everything within a mile radius.
-I think it's a coup."
+"Sir!" they called in unison, noticing Bel's sudden attention.
+"We found this joker hanging around.
+The bitch was about to blow up everything within a mile radius.
+We think it's a coup."

 The girl sighed.
 "For the last, LAST time, I didn't betray you Millefiore bastards, because I'm not part of the bloody MILLEFIORE.
 Secondly, you guys started it.
-Thirdly, I DIDN'T PUT A BUNCH OF INFLAMMABLE BOMBS NEAR A BUNCH OF PEOPLE WHO CAN'T EVEN CONTROL THEIR OWN FLAMES."
+Thirdly, WHO PUTS INFLAMMABLE BOMBS NEAR IMBECILES WITHOUT ANY FLAME CONTROL?!"

 "Holy shit.
-You're not Millefiore?"
+You're...not Millefiore?"
 She squinted.
-"Wait, are you guys are Varia?
-BEL?!"
+"Wait, Varia?
+B-BEL?!"
 And then her face twitched and she keeled over, seemingly unconscious.

-"Don't throw your tequila at me!"
-The double doors to the room burst open, and Squalo turned angrily.
+"Don't God damn throw your tequila at me!"
+The double doors to the room burst open, and Squalo diverted his focus angrily.
 Bel.
-What the hell was he carrying?
+What the fuck was he carrying?
 A body?
 Hell, was it still breathing?
 This was new, then.

 "I found her."

 Squalo glared, paying closer attention.
-"Voi, it can't be her, fuckhead."
+"It's not her, fuckhead."

 "Because she fucking died!
 I saw her dead body!"
 Squalo yelled, venting his anger.
 "Now, if you're a little shithead genius, why don't you explain it?!"

-Squalo was about to argue back, but Bel was right, for once.
 It wouldn't exactly be the first time that stupid piece of technology screwed up, considering the number of times that stupid cow kid sent Serena to India.
 Or turned the Sawada brat into a girl.
-So why couldn't it send someone to the future a little longer than programmed?
+But...but...

 Lightning flashed.
 The wind howled.
 A skeletal arm shot out of the earth, and –

-When my eyes adapted to the dim lighting, I saw that I was in quite a pleasant room – clean, warm and not too gloomy.
-Nothing remotely related to a bad zombie film.
-The bed, the furniture and even the blinds were all clearly expensive.
+I came to the conclusion that I was dreaming.
+Consciousness was pain.
+When my eyes adapted to the dim lighting, I saw that I was in quite a pleasant room – clean, warm and just a light touch of gloomy.
+That in itself was an achievement.

 "You all right?"

 It took me a moment to recognize the voice and face.
 "Solte?
 Is that actually you?
-Oh God, what did the Varia do to you..."
+Oh God, you're wearing a Varia uniform..."
+My heart was accelerating unevenly.
+"The Millefiore.
+And...and...snow in Italy.
+I saw Bel.
+Argh, the ring battles just ended...Christ, what happened to the Varia?"